semgrep/semgrep-docs/docs/semgrep-ci/manual-ci-setup.md

 #### Install `semgrep`

-If you cannot use the Semgrep, Docker image, do the following steps.
+If you cannot use the Semgrep docker image, do the following steps.

 1. Run `pip install semgrep` inside the container or CI environment
 2. Run `semgrep ci --config auto`.